 Aluminum is often used as a cost-effective alternative when copper is not suitable.
 Ultimately, both types of wiring have advantages and a place in modern electrical work.

 Understanding the size of the wire is important when it comes to electrical wiring projects.
-When dealing with 125 amp wir sizes, many questions about its size and usage may arise.
-These are some frequently asked questions (FAQs) related to the wire size of 125 amps and how to properly use it in any electrical project.
+When dealing with 125 amp wire sizes, many questions about their size and usage may arise.
+These are some frequently asked questions (FAQs) related to the wire size of 125 amps and how to use it in any electrical project properly.

 What size breaker do I need for a 125 amp sub panel?